Artemis-Coder17/TraCar/README.md

 ## 📱 What is TraCar?

 TraCar is a lightweight, browser-based vehicle maintenance tracker designed to help you stay on top of everything related to your car.
-No sign-ups, no accounts, no cloud — just a fast, private tool that lives in your browser and works like a native app.
+No sign-ups, no accounts — just a fast, private tool that works like a native app.
+Your data is persisted in a Supabase backend, and Vercel cron jobs automatically send you notifications when your NCT, insurance or motor tax is coming up for renewal.

 ## ✨ Features